 Did you know you can make crispy, crunchy, absolutely delicious Baked Truffle Fries in the oven?!
 Yes, it's true and it only requires 5 super simple ingredients to make the crispiest garlic truffle fries.

-I always knew potatoes could get super crispy and delicious in the oven, but for some reason I never thought to make homemade french fries until recently.
-Actually, until today I had only shared creamier potato recipes for my Vegan Caramelized Onion Mashed Potatoes & Ranch Mashed Potatoes.
+I always knew potatoes could get super crispy and delicious in the oven, but for some reason, I never thought to make homemade french fries until recently.
+Actually, until today I had only shared creamier potato recipes for my Vegan Caramelized Onion Mashed Potatoes & Vegan Potato Salad.
 Time to fix that with some extra delicious garlic truffle fries!

 - Russet Potatoes

 - Truffle Oil